-The World Bank's Global Economic Prospects issued in January 2019 projects global growth of 3% in 2018, 2.9% in 2019 and 2.8% from 2020 to 2021 as economic slack dissipates, monetary policy accommodation in advanced economies is removed, and global trade gradually slows.
-The World Bank estimates that growth in China will slow to a still robust 6.2% in 2019 amid domestic and external rebalancing, with resilient domestic demand helping to offset a deceleration of exports.
+In the World Bank's latest report published on March 31, 2020, China GDP growth in 2020 is projected to slow to 2.3% in the baseline scenario, or as low as 0.1% in the lower-case scenario, compared to growth of 6.1% in 2019.
+The World Bank also stated in its report that precise growth forecasts were difficult, given the rapidly changing situation.
 For more information on the Chinese economy, see "Item 3.
 Key Information - Risks relating to our company and our business - The diesel engine business in China is dependent in large part on the performance of the Chinese and the global economy.
 As a result, our financial condition, results of operations, business and prospects could be adversely affected by slowdowns in the Chinese and the global economy."